David A. Conners

 General method of instruction

 The instructor will lead class discussions of the course material – with an emphasis on understanding important equations and how to draw relevant graphs.
-The instructor will also guide students’ efforts to apply the subject matter to real-world scenarios of their choosing.
-As needed, the instructor is willing to work one-on-one with each student.
+Additionally, each student will be creating and updating their own EXCEL worksheets on a weekly basis.
+The instructor will also guide students’ efforts to apply the subject matter to various real-world scenarios of their choosing.
+As needed, the instructor is willing to work one-on-one with each student to maximize understanding.

 This course will require the use of intermediate algebra, the graphing of functions, and the interpretation of such graphs.
 Prior completion of B CUSP 123 or a similar course is thereby strongly recommended.